Educational games you can play at home

 Young children learn best as nature intended – through play and exploration.
-Here at Cherry Bridge Station Early Learning & Childcare we can guide that natural learning process in a safe in inclusive setting.
+Here at Cherry Bridge Station Early Learning & Childcare, we can guide that natural learning process in a safe and inclusive setting.
 We have state-of-the-art play areas, learning rooms specially designed for each age group, and all the resources that our qualified educators need to make learning fun.

 In fact, with a few educational tweaks it’s very easy indeed to turn most simple games and activities into a treasure trove of learning fun!

 This old but brilliant role-playing game can teach your little learner a whole wealth of different skills.

 Start by deciding who’s invited!
 This is a perfect chance to sort toys in terms of their colour or size, or count the guests as they are seated around the tea set.
 Older children can even make a guest list and tick off names as each one ‘arrives’.

 If you don’t have a tea set you can use Tupperware containers or paper cups and if you can play outside, or on a blanket, then let the host fill the teapot with a little water to carefully pour drinks for their guests.
 This is great for fine motor skills.